When is Study Partners peer tutoring available?

-There are numerous reasons why a student should utilize Study Partners, the most popular being:
+There are many reasons a student might utilize Study Partners, the most popular being:

-• If you want to build your confidence in a specific subject/course/curriculum
+- To build confidence in a specific subject/course/curriculum;

 What should I bring to my tutoring session?

-- Other important documentation provided by instructor (syllabus, schedule, project directions, etc.)
+- Other important info provided by the instructor (syllabus, practice problems, etc.);

 How often may I visit Study Partners for tutoring?

-As long as a tutor is available and we are open, you may visit Study Partners for one session per course per day for individual one-on-one tutoring.
-Back to back individual appointments or same day appointments for the same course are not allowed; however, you may attend drop-in tutoring on the same day as any individual appointment.
+As long as a tutor is available, students may meet with a Study Partners tutor one time per day per course.
+Back to back appointments or same day appointments for the same course are not allowed.

 What courses does Study Partners offer?

-What should I expect from my tutoring session?
+What can I expect from my Study Partners tutor?